elchs/LetoDBf/Readme.txt

       2.2 Borland Win32 C++ compiler
       2.3 MS Visual C compiler

- If the above described way to compile with ".hbp" files does not work: for BCC and old older MsVc exists a make_b32.bat and a make_vc.bat.
+ If the above described way to compile with ".hbp" files does not work ( wrong setup ?, no hbmk2 ), for BCC and old older MsVc exists a make_b32.bat and a make_vc.bat.
 Look into, adapt OS search paths to point to Harbour and your C-compiler executable.
 Further important is to set: "HB_PATH" to point to the base directory of Harbour, e.g. "C:\harbour"